rayhannr/uncleroy/src/pages/blog/begin-again.md

 This represents the current stage of my journey.
 Now proficient as a frontend engineer, I no longer require CMS platforms like Blogspot or WordPress to create websites.
 This led me to develop my new blog using [Astro](https://astro.build/).
 My goal for this blog is to avoid delving too deeply into personal matters.
 Instead, I plan to share technical stuff and showcase my projects as well.
 If I do decide to write about my personal experiences, I hope it will be content that I won't regret sharing later on.

-So I guess that's it. <s>On a Wednesday in a cafe, I watched it begin again.</s> On a Sunday in a cafe, I begin to blog again.
+So I guess that's it.
+On a Sunday in a cafe, I begin to blog again.